pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 ^^^^^^^^^^
 You've now got Pachyderm running locally with data and a pipeline!
 If you want to keep playing with Pachyderm locally, here are some ideas to expand on your working setup.

 - Write a script to stream more data into Pachyderm.
-We already have one in `Go for you on GitHub <https://github.com/pachyderm/pachyderm/tree/v1.2.0/examples/fruit_stand/generate>`_ if you want to use it.
+We already have one in Golang for you on `GitHub <https://github.com/pachyderm/pachyderm/tree/v1.2.0/doc/examples/fruit_stand/generate>`_ if you want to use it.
 - Add a new pipeline that does something interesting with the "sum" repo as an input.
 - Add your own data set and ``grep`` for different terms.
 This example can be generalized to generic word count.